 Q: Do Russian Blue cats get along with children and other pets?

 A: Russian Blues thrive in quiet and stable homes.
 They usually do best with older children, but they will tolerate younger kids who are gentle and respectful.
-The same can be said for their relationship with other animals — as long as they aren’t constantly chased or bothered, they can live in harmony with most other pets.
+The same can be said for their relationship with other animals — Responsible pet owners will take the time to properly introduce new pets to their resident pets to create harmonious living conditions for all pets and people in the household.